App-vNext/Polly/docs/strategies/index.md

         // For instance, the retry strategy exposes the number of attempts made.
         _ when args.AttemptNumber > 3 => PredicateResult.False(),
         { Exception: HttpRequestException } => PredicateResult.True(),
+        { Exception: TimeoutRejectedException } => PredicateResult.True(), // You can handle multiple exceptions
         { Result: HttpResponseMessage response } when !response.IsSuccessStatusCode => PredicateResult.True(),
         _ => PredicateResult.False()
     }